Bill Ward (musician): Brief reunion with Black Sabbath

 In October 2006, news leaked that Ward would be reuniting with Tony Iommi, Geezer Butler and Ronnie James Dio for a tour though under the moniker Heaven & Hell.
 However, Ward later decided not to participate in the tour or continue participation in the band because of musical differences with "a couple of the other bandmembers" and a reported concern about extended touring.
 His spot in the band was filled by Vinny Appice.

 On 11 November 2011, Iommi, Butler, Osbourne, and Ward announced that they were reuniting to record a new album with producer Rick Rubin and to start touring in 2012.
-In February 2012, however, Ward left before work commenced on 13, the first studio recording to include original band members Iommi, Osbourne and Butler since the live album Reunion (1998), which contained two new studio tracks.
+In February 2012, however, Ward left before work commenced on 13, the first studio recording to include original band members Iommi, Osbourne and Butler since the live album Reunion (1998), which contained two new studio tracks, one of which featured Ward's playing.
 Ward said that he had failed to reach an agreement regarding his contract.
 However, he did later admit that his weight would have been an issue in a 2013 tour.
 Osbourne also suggested in an open letter that Ward's decision not to take part was down to his health.
 In April 2015, Ward criticised Osbourne on his Facebook fan page via a letter to his and the band's fans.
 This prompted a rebuttal from Osbourne on his Facebook page:

 Rage Against the Machine and Audioslave drummer Brad Wilk filled in for Ward for 13.

 Ward's surgery on his shoulder prevented him from playing drums again until May 2014, delaying his third studio album Accountable Beasts.
 He had also expressed a desire to tour behind the album once it is released, provided that sales were acceptable.